 A shorter repayment term reduces the lifetime of the loan to help you meet your financial goals.

 Need more money to meet your budget needs?
 Refinancing now into a longer term loan can help lower your monthly payments and add flexibility to your budget.

-Whether you want to buy a home, invest in the stock market or save for retirement, refinancing today can help you save money — so you can prepare for what’s ahead.
+Whether you want to buy a home, invest in the stock market or save for retirement, refinancing your student loan debt today may help you prepare for what's ahead.

 With a PNC Education Refinance Loan, you can choose between a fixed and variable-interest rate.
-A fixed-rate lets you know exactly what your monthly payment will be over the life of your loan.
-A variable-rate may help you get a lower rate.
+A fixed-rate lets you know what your monthly payment will be over the life of your loan.
+A variable-rate may result in a lower rate.
 All rates include a 0.50% interest rate discount for automatic payments.

 Please be aware of any loss of Federal benefits that comes with refinancing your Federal student loans.